yaobinwen/robin_on_rails/misc/english/Vocabulary.md

   - [intermittent](https://dictionary.cambridge.org/us/dictionary/english/intermittent)
     - _adj_ /ˌɪn·tərˈmɪt·ənt/ not happening regularly or continuously; stopping and starting repeatedly or with long periods in between
     - _eg_ It rained intermittently all day.
+- shy
+  - bashful
+  - diffident
+- together
+  - in concert: _Although hello is a very simple program, every major part of the system must work in concert in order for it to run to completion._
+- unsuccessful
+  - abortive: _He made two abortive attempts on the French throne._
 - worry
   - apprehension: _It's normal to feel a little apprehension before starting a new job._